The only known Black British man to have fought against fascism in the Spanish Civil War

 Charlie’s early life (1918-1935)

-Charlie Hutchison was born in May 1918 near Oxford, though the exact location has been contested by both historians and his surviving family.
-Historian Richard Baxell named Witney as Charlie’s birthplace, however his daughter Susan says Charlie was born in Eynsham.
-Charlie’s place of birth is further complicated by documents from the Spanish Civil War which have shown that Charlie himself once named Oxford as his place of origin.
+Charlie Hutchison was born on the 10 May 1918, in a tiny historic village called Eynsham on the outskirts of Oxford.
+Some writers have mistakenly named Witney as Charlie’s birthplace, however Charlie Hutchison, his family, and birth certificate, have all been found to credit Eynsham as Charlie’s birthplace.
+His true birthplace was discovered after a shop in Witney had already created a mural dedicated to Charlie Hutchison.
 His mother, Lily Rose, was a white British woman and his father, Charles Francis, was a Black man from the Gold Coast (Ghana) who went on to author the famous book The Pen Pictures of Modern Africans and African Celebrities.
 During his childhood, the family fell into extreme poverty after Charlie’s father returned to the Gold Coast in 1923.
 With the family unable to afford to look after all the children, Charlie and one of his sisters were sent to live in a National Children’s Home and Orphanage in Harpenden, Hertfordshire between 1930-1933.
 When Charlie’s father learned that his children had been placed in an orphanage he wanted to take them into his care.
 However, so much time had passed that since he last lived in England that he had become a stranger to the family and the children were not familiar with him.

 After leaving the orphanage Charlie moved to Fulham in London and became a lorry driver.
 He also joined the Transport & General Workers Union (now called Unite), which he would support for the rest of his life.
 By 1935 Charlie had joined the Fulham branch of the Communist Party of Britain and their youth wing the Young Communist League.
 He was so impressed with the communist’s commitment to fighting against fascism that he became a lifelong communist activist and went onto become the chairman of his local branch of the Young Communist League.
 These experiences were by no means unique, as many of Britain’s leading 20th century Black civil rights activists would also join the communist movement, all of whom cited poverty and racism as their motivation to become Marxists.
 Some notable figures include Claudia Jones, Trevor Carter, Dorothy Kuya, Henry Gunter, Billy Strachan, Len Johnson, and Peter Blackman, to name only a few examples.
 Charlie’s involvement in the communist movement led him to become involved in the Battle of Cable Street in 1936, a street battle between the British Union of Fascists and their opponents which saw the fascists abandon their march and retreat.
 In the words of one historian, Charlie “felt with the Jewish volunteers that fascism was a very real threat to his existence, beyond any theoretical abstraction.”